Biden behaves as the incoming president, even as Trump balks at giving up power

 Sen. Ben Sasse (R-Neb.) congratulated Biden on Monday, calling him the “next president.”

 A more nuanced statement came from Sen. Susan Collins (R-Maine), who last week won a fifth term.
-She congratulated Biden on his “apparent victory” but also said Trump should be “afforded the opportunity” to challenge the outcome of the election.
+She congratulated Biden on his “apparent victory” but also said Trump should be “afforded the opportunity” to challenge the election’s outcome.

 Collins, who is known to have a good relationship with Biden after they served in the Senate together for years, spoke with the Democrat last week, according to a Republican aide, who was not authorized to discuss private conversations and so spoke on the condition of anonymity.

-More than 30 Republican former members of Congress released a statement calling on the nation to accept the outcome of the presidential election and denouncing Trump’s allegations of widespread election fraud.
+More than 30 Republican former members of Congress released a statement calling on the nation to accept the outcome of the presidential election and denouncing Trump’s allegations of widespread fraud.

-Senate Minority Leader Charles E. Schumer (D-N.Y.) called for GOP lawmakers to follow the lead of former president George W. Bush, who congratulated Biden in a statement Sunday.
+Senate Minority Leader Charles E. Schumer (D-N.Y.) urged GOP lawmakers to follow the lead of former president George W. Bush, who congratulated Biden in a statement Sunday.

 “There has been no evidence of any significant or widespread voter fraud,” Schumer said.
 “Joe Biden won this election fair and square.”